kouhin/channel-rpc/README.md

 ### `ChannelServer`

 - `channelId` (string): A unique identifier for the channel.
-- `source` (Window): The source window to listen for handshake messages.
 - `handler` (object): The message handler object.
+- `sourceOrigin` (string, optional): The source origin to validate against.

 ### `ChannelClient`